 The Youth Council was birthed from our Teen Leadership Institute which has been held the fourth Saturday of March for the past 10 years.

-To find out more about the Links Youth Council, please review the documents below.
+To find out more about how to apply to the Links Youth Council program, please review the application information below.

 In our collaborative effort to support youth, promote the arts and fund continuing education, The Bucks County (PA) Links maintains positive relationships with several other nonprofit, community based organizations: